GwgwP/AI-Projects/README.md

 ### equals
 Used for closedSet to check if we have a same States.
+2 States are the same when we have checked that the people at the rigt and the left side are the same with those of the second's state.
+We add all the initial's state unique family member's id to a set, we do the same for the second state and we return if the sets of unique family member codes are the same for each array.

 ### toString
 How we print every state.